 Advanced Diploma level units are assessed by coursework, dissertations and written exams.

-For coursework assessment, results notification is 40 working days following your submission.
+For coursework assessment, results notification is 63 calendar days following your submission.

-For dissertations, results notification is 50 working days following your submission.
+For dissertations, results notification is 73 calendar days days following your submission.

 For written exams in April and October, results notification is on designated dates, normally 6-8 weeks following the exam sitting.